-Travel protections and insurance vary greatly by credit card issuer and can change periodically.
-In general, here’s what you can expect in the way of travel protections by major issuer:
+Travel protection and insurance vary greatly by the credit card issuer and can change periodically.
+In general, here’s what you can expect in the way of travel protections by major issuers:

-Chase issues credit cards including the Chase Sapphire Preferred, Chase Sapphire Reserve®, and Ink Business Preferred® offer the comprehensive collection of trip protections reviewed in this article.
-The Sapphire Reserve additionally offers emergency medical evacuation, $2,500 in emergency medical and dental coverage, and a shorter delay for trip delay coverage.
+Chase issues credit cards including the Chase Sapphire Preferred card, Chase Sapphire Reserve®, and Ink Business Preferred® offer the comprehensive collection of trip protections reviewed in this article.
+The Chase Sapphire Reserve card additionally offers emergency medical evacuation, $2,500 in emergency medical and dental coverage, and a shorter delay for trip delay coverage.

 American Express offers secondary car rental insurance versus primary coverage, accident insurance, premium roadside assistance, a Global Assist Hotline, and baggage insurance.
-There is also emergency medical evacuation coverage that comes with the Platinum Card® by American Express.
+There is also emergency medical evacuation coverage that comes with The Platinum Card® from American Express.
 The issuer does not offer trip interruption, cancellation, or delay coverage.

 You’ll find secondary car rental insurance, roadside dispatch, accident insurance, lost and delayed baggage, and emergency travel assistance on some Capital One cards including the Capital One® Venture® Card.